 There were many rivalries within F1 during the years.
-This time we are not going to discuss some pilots` battles filled with epic skills and drama but two memorable cars.
+This time we are not going to discuss some pilots` battles filled with tremendous skills and drama but two great cars.
 Let us introduce you the Mercedes W196 and Lancia-Ferrari D50 art, telling a story of innovations, bold design, bravery and a rivalry, which couldn’t actually to be deployed at its best.

 This Mercedes W196 and Lancia-Ferrari D50 art is telling a story of what it could be

-This is the story of couple of excellent F1 racing cars like Mercedes W196 and Lancia-Ferrari D50 and we are more than happy that this art by Artem Halko is telling it beautifully.
-You can make it yours as first class car art print via Simply Petrol.
+This is the story of a couple of great F1 racing cars like Mercedes W196 and Lancia-Ferrari D50, and we are more than happy that this art by Artem Halko is telling it beautifully.
+You can make it yours as first-class car art print via Simply Petrol.

 We ship worldwide at a flat rate of $15 via Standard registered mail or $45 for Express mail service.